AbhinayYendoti/incubyte-sweet-shop-management/README.md

 A full-stack Sweet Shop Management System built as a Test-Driven Development (TDD) kata.
 The application simulates a traditional Indian mithai shop where users can browse, search, and filter sweets, while admins can manage inventory.

-This project demonstrates clean architecture, API design, database modeling, frontend development, testing discipline, and responsible AI usage.
+This project demonstrates clean architecture, REST API design, database modeling, frontend development, testing discipline, and responsible AI usage, aligned with the kata requirements.

 1. Project Overview

 The application consists of three main layers:

 Backend (Spring Boot)

 Exposes REST APIs for authentication, sweets management, and inventory operations.

 Database (PostgreSQL)

 Stores users, sweets, categories, pricing, stock levels, and image references.

+Managed using Flyway migrations (persistent storage, not in-memory).

 Frontend (React + TypeScript)

-A modern single-page application for customers and administrators.
+A modern single-page application (SPA) for customers and administrators.

 User Capabilities